Mario5Gray/silver_bullet/hsp-advanced-techniques/chapter-1/The HECS.md

 The core star light is the first manifestation out of the void and into individuality.
 It appears as a bright point of light that radiates out from us in all directions.

 The Core Star is composed as pure light, but not necessarily composed of colors as we normally perceive them.
 This light is different for each individual living creature on earth.
-It is the sum total of all that we have become, in our most refined level of beign, through our many experiences in our many incarnations thgrough many millenia.
+It is the sum total of all that we have become, in our most refined level of beign, through our many experiences in our many incarnations through many millenia.
 The essence radiated from this place within is unique.
 It is the distilled essence of all the higher principles that we have imbibed, digested learned and become.
 It is beyond dimensions, yet it is holographic and appears in the center of each physical cell of our body, in the cell's nucleus, and in our DNA.
 The Core Star is the opposite of a black hole.
 It spews out manifest life!

 There is no disconnection
 from the void of the core essence to all else within your life.
 The surging of your life force and its manifestations comes from this dep apparent emptiness.

 You can find this deep, black velvet void within the center of every cell, within every cell's nucleus, within the DNA,